MattAlexS/DNAclassifier/README.md

 actually an outgroup that is closely related to group 1.
 Without more data to train the SEMs on I will not know.

-To replicate the ring structure described in your paper.
+To replicate the ring structure described in Ashlock 2008.
 I started the initial random population off in the middle of the ring and limitted how far the 'individuals' could look for a mate as well as how far a child could move from its parent.
 To simplify things I limited the mating to one mating per